 We might not be able to buy tickets for Lazy Bear’s tasting menu and sit down with a group at their Last-Supper-y communal tables right now, but we can still order their delicious food to-go.
 They’re offering weekly-changing dinner kits, like grilled sticky ribs or pork shoulder (serves two) to walk-ins only.
 You can also pick up some desserts, pantry items, or cocktails to-go.
 Check out the updated menu on their Instagram.

-We miss three-course meals and being asked if we want to see the dessert menu at restaurants (and pretending to pause and think about it before answering “yes”).
+We miss three-course meals and being asked if we want to see the dessert menu at restaurants (and pretending to pause and think on it before answering with a resounding “yes”).
 Luckily, Great Gold is offering three-course dinner kits that come with salad, focaccia, an entree (steak, lasagna bolognese, or spaghetti), and tiramisu.
 Order online for pick-up or delivery.

 We miss dim sum.
 Like, a lot.
 So much that we’ve tried using garbage can tops as Lazy Susans for our frozen Trader Joe’s gyoza (which did not work very well).
 A much better method: order DIY dim sum from Palette Tea House.
 They’re offering xiao long bao, siu mai, dumplings, and more for pick-up.
 All you have to do is steam them at home.